afreenamina/kickstarter-analysis/README.md

    ![3](https://user-images.githubusercontent.com/92698873/139638030-2c4b1b98-6e1e-4cde-8557-8b6aba24e301.PNG)

 ### Challenges and Difficulties Encountered
-   I was unable to create a pivot table and I overcame the difficulty by understanding the table, it's fields and connecting the requirement.
+   I was unable to create a pivot table and I overcame the difficulty by understanding the table, its fields and connecting the requirement.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What are two conclusions you can draw about the Outcomes-based on Launch Date?
-    - From the chart it is evident that April, May, June and July have more successful campaign.
+    - From the chart, it is evident that April, May, June, and July have a more successful campaign.
-    - Staring with April the the slope take a positive curve, May being a peak of success, starting from July it depreciates.
+    - Staring with April the slope takes a positive curve, May being a peak of success, starting from July it depreciates.
-    - During the month of May, out of 166 campaigns, 111 has been successful and in the month of June, out of 153 campaigns, 100 have been successful.
+    - During May, out of 166 campaigns, 111 has been successful and in June, out of 153 campaigns, 100 have been successful.
-    - The months of October, November and December shows the most failure rates in the campaign.
+    - The months of October, November, and December shows the most failure rates in the campaign.

-- What can you conclude about the Outcomes based on Goals?
+- What can you conclude about the Outcomes-based on Goals?
-    - From the chart, we can recognise that goals with ranges 1000 to 4999 and less than 1000 has the most successful percentage of 76% and 73% respectively.
+    - From the chart, we can recognize that goals with ranges 1000 to 4999 and less than 1000 have the most successful percentage of 76% and 73% respectively.
-    - The ranges 25000 to 24999, 30000 to 34999, 45000 to 49000 and greater than 50000 has the most failure percentage of 20%, 27%, 0% and 13% respectively.
+    - The ranges 25000 to 24999, 30000 to 34999, 45000 to 49000, and greater than 50000 has the most failure percentage of 20%, 27%, 0%, and 13% respectively.

 - What are some limitations of this dataset?
     - In Theater Outcomes dataset, the data is missing the percentages of success and failure.
-The success and failure percentage can help in analysing the decisions and data outcomes.
+The success and failure percentage can help in analyzing the decisions and data outcomes.
-    - In Outcomes Based on Goals dataset there is inconsistency in the distribution of data accross the goals.
-For example, in the range 45000 to 49999 there is only one data recorded and in the range 1000 to 4999 there are total 534 projects recorded.
-Therefore we need more project data for the goals which have less number of Total Projects.
+    - In the Outcomes Based on Goals dataset there is inconsistency in the distribution of data across the goals.
+For example, in the range 45000 to 49999 there is only one data recorded and in the range 1000 to 4999 there are a total of 534 projects recorded.
+Therefore we need more project data for the goals which have less number Total Projects.

 - What are some other possible tables and/or graphs that we could create?
     - In the Theater Outcomes Dataset, a table based on year can be created to show the distribution of data based on each year.
-    - In the Outcome Based on Goals, a Stacked Column chart can be created to help in analysing the data.
+    - In the Outcome Based on Goals, a Stacked Column chart can be created to help in analyzing the data.